Induced gravitational waves: the effect of first order tensor perturbations: Discussion

 \section{Discussion}

 In higher order cosmological perturbation theory lower order terms can couple to source the higher order terms.
 Hence second order gravitational waves will be sourced by coupled first order scalar, vector, and tensor terms.
-Until recently, research has focused on source terms which are quadratic in first order scalar fluctuations, so-called SIGWs (see e.g. Ref. \cite{Domenech:2021ztg}).
+Until recently, research has focused on source terms which are quadratic in first order scalar fluctuations, so-called SIGWs (see e.g. Ref.~\cite{Domenech:2021ztg}).
 In this paper, we investigated what happens if we include first order tensor fluctuations to contribute as a possible source.
 Two new sources appear: terms quadratic in tensor fluctuations and terms that couple a scalar and a tensor fluctuation.
 We have shown that the tensor-tensor contribution is subdominant due to its inherit structure whilst the scalar-tensor contribution is non negligible, particularly on small scales, in agreement with recent studies \cite{Chang:2022vlv, Bari:2023rcw, Yu:2023lmo}.
 Analytical results for the spectral density and kernels for the scalar-scalar, tensor-tensor and scalar-tensor contribution can be found in Sec. \ref{resultssecss}, \ref{resultssectt} and Sec. \ref{resultssecst} respectively.

 In a $\Lambda$CDM universe, SOGWs sourced during the radiation dominated epoch of universe have a distinctive signal compared to the SIGWs.
 Due to the behaviour of source terms including tensors in the UV limit, we studied the spectral density of waves induced by peaked spectra.
-Particularly, we showed if there is peak in the first order tensor power spectrum, then the overall spectral density will be different to waves induced by quadratic scalar fluctuations.
-First of all, in the case of the primordial power spectra having the same amplitude, the scalar-tensor contribution becomes dominant in the power spectrum and if the primordial spectra peak at the same scale the distinctive resonant behaviour of SIGWs is not apparent anymore.
-We also showed that when the primordial tensor power spectrum peaks at smaller scale then the scalar one, the spectral density gets an additional contribution which shows up as an additional peak (see Fig. \ref{lognormaldetection_sp}).
-Since the power spectrum for first order scalars and tensors is directly linked to inflation, our results can be used to constrain certain models which have a peak in the primordial tensor power spectrum.
+In particular, we showed that if there is peak in the first order tensor power spectrum, then the overall spectral density will be different to waves induced by quadratic scalar fluctuations, \refrep{particularly on small scales where the scalar-tensor waves can become dominant.
+Furthermore, we showed that when the primordial tensor power spectrum peaks at smaller scales than the scalar one, the spectral density gets an additional contribution which shows up as an additional peak (see Fig. \ref{lognormaldetection_sp}).
+Since the power spectrum for first order scalars and tensors is directly linked to inflation, our results can be used to constrain models of inflation which have a peak in the primordial tensor power spectrum.}

 Work on second order gravitational waves, sourced by first order scalar and tensor modes has so far focused mainly on toy model input power spectra.
 A natural next step is therefore to use more realistic input power spectra, both for the scalar and the tensor perturbations.
 In most cases this will no longer allow the use of analytical techniques and will require the use of numerical methods.
 Luckily there are already numerical packages to calculate the power spectrum for any single or multi-field model available, such as PyTransport \cite{Mulryne:2016mzv}.
 In a future extension of the work presented here we therefore plan to combine our results with PyTransport, which will allow us to further constrain the parameter space of models of inflation using gravitational waves.